bubl-ai/bubl-ai.github.io/_tabs/about.md

 ## Symbolism in the Logo

-Bubls may be represened by different pillars: math, code, innovation, and infrastructure.
+Bubls may be represented by different pillars: math, code, innovation, and infrastructure.

 - Blue: Symbolizes logic and stability, reflecting the precision inherent in mathematical concepts.